dimitryzub/hotels-scraper-js/README.md

 - `category` - category code.
 You can get all available categories with their codes from `getFilters()` method.
 You can use both "name" or "value";
 - `currency` - currency code.
 You can get all available currencies with their codes from `getFilters()` method.
 You can use both "name" or "value" ;
 - `resultsLimit` - parameter defines the results amount you want to get.
 Must be a number or `Infinity` (use it if you want to get all results in the selected category).
 Default - 20;
+- `location` - parameter defines the location of hotels to search;
+- `checkIn` - parameter defines the check-in date.
+Format - "12/31/2023";
+- `checkOut` - parameter defines the check-out date.
+Format - "12/31/2023";
+- `adults` - parameter defines the number of adult guests;
+- `children` - parameter defines the number of child guests;
 - `reviewsLimit` - parameter defines the reviews amount you want to get.
 Must be a number or `Infinity` (use it if you want to get all reviews).
 Default - 10.

 `booking` available methods: